Mistakes to Avoid After a Car Accident

 10. Failing to Document Expenses

 From medical bills to car repairs, the costs associated with a car accident can add up quickly.
-Failing to keep detailed records of these expenses can make it difficult to recover the full amount you’re owed.
+Failing to keep detailed records of these expenses can make it difficult to demonstrate the full extent of your losses.
 Be sure to keep receipts, invoices, and any other documentation related to the accident.

 11. Waiting Too Long to File a Claim